 One pre-cruise hotel night including dinner and breakfast; pre- and post-cruise transfers; shipboard accommodations; all expedition shore excursions; gear on loan (rubber boots); all meals onboard the ship.
 Inclusions subject to change without notice.

-International / domestic airfare; passport, visa and vaccination fees; travel insurance (mandatory); excess baggage charges; items of a personal nature such as laundry, beverages, communications, medical supplies, etc.; local payment of $880 per person (payable in cash onboard the ship); gratuities; fuel surcharge may apply.
+International / domestic airfare; passport, visa and vaccination fees; travel insurance (mandatory); excess baggage charges; items of a personal nature such as laundry, beverages, communications, medical supplies, etc.; local payment of $880 per person (to be paid with final payment); gratuities; fuel surcharge may apply.

 PHOTOS: © K. Ovsyanikova; © N. Russ; © T. Bickford, © Heritage Expeditions